Montana-Media-Arts/webDesignFall2024/_docs/topic-11/06-display/02-page.md

 The `display: inline-block;` rule, like `display: inline;`, removes new lines inherent in block elements.
 Unlike `display: inline;`, `display: inline-block;` also forces elements to respect margin and vertical spacing properties/rules.

-However, this also means these elements will expand horizontally to fill the parent-container.
-Therefore, you must _explicitly_ set the width of these elements.
+However, this also means these elements will expand horizontally to fill the parent container.
+So, you'll need to _explicitly_ set the width of these elements.

 ### Block